Commercial Umbrella Insurance

 To be eligible for umbrella protection, your business must maintain active underlying policies.

-If a listed policy reaches its limit in a major claim, your umbrella coverage automatically takes over, up to the additional amount you’ve chosen.
+If a listed underlying policy reaches its limit in a major claim, your umbrella coverage automatically takes over.

 This ensures your business remains protected against catastrophic losses.